English

 Privacy Policy, Disclaimer & Impressum

-Legal notice: Although thoroughly checked we can not take any responsibility for the content of any external link.
+Legal notice: Although checked, we can not take any responsibility for the content of any external link.
 The operators of linked pages are solely responsible for the links and the content of the linked pages.